 Calcium is an indispensable mineral for plants.
 It provides strength to the cell walls and promotes the quality of the crop.
 Its importance has been demonstrated for potatoes, asparagus, apples, lettuce and onions, among others.
 In addition, calcium ensures good soil structure and a lower susceptibility of the soil to sludge.

-But not every crop has an equal need for calcium; cereals consume about 5 kg of calcium per hectare, whereas crops such as corn, grass (first cut) and onions consume 20 to 50 kg per hectare.
+Not every crop has an equal need for calcium; cereals consume about 5 kg of calcium per hectare, whereas crops such as corn, grass (first cut) and onions consume 20 to 50 kg per hectare.
 Cabbage, clover, tomato, apple and sugar beet require more than 80 kg of calcium per hectare.

 It seems that in recent years, the calcium content in grass has decreased somewhat.
 Spring grass in particular tends to contain too little calcium but a lot of phosphate.
 Moreover, not all the calcium present in the soil is available; this depends on, among other things, the acidity of the soil.
-For fertilization, specific crop characteristics must be taken into account, such as the Ca requirement, sensitivity to quality deterioration, and the crop type.
+For fertilization, specific crop characteristics must be taken into account, such as the Ca-requirement, sensitivity to quality deterioration, and the crop type.
 The presence of substances that hinder calcium absorption and the impact on soil structure are also important to include in a fertilization plan.
-Eurofins Agro's Fertilization Manager considers the various factors and provides the information needed for a sophisticated fertilization plan.
+Eurofins Agro's analysis Fertilization Manager considers the various factors and provides the information needed for a sophisticated fertilization plan.